What Is a Customs Broker: Definition and Role

 All you need to do is sign a representation agreement, hand over your documents and cargo.
 In some cases, additional data or your presence may be required during clearance.

-If you work with Ekol Ukraine, you don’t have to think about customs brokers at all — their services are already included in our partnership.
+If you work with Ekol, you don’t have to think about customs brokers at all — their services are already included in our partnership.
 That means you can focus on your business, while we handle the logistics.

 read more